Bishop's Isles

-View of the Barra Isles from Heaval.
+View of the Bishop's Isles from Heaval.
 Castlebay is in the foreground, with Vatersay, Sandray, Pabbay, Mingulay and Berneray beyond.

-The Barra Isles, also known as the Bishop's Isles, are a small archipelago in the Outer Hebrides of Scotland.
-They lie south of the island of Barra, for which they are named.
+The Bishop's Isles, also known as the Barra Isles, are a small archipelago in the Outer Hebrides of Scotland.
+They lie south of the island of Barra, from which their alternate name originates.
 The group consists of nine islands and numerous rocky islets, skerries, and sea stacks.

 In 1427, the Lords of the Isles awarded the lairdship of Barra (and its associated islands) to Clan MacNeil of Barra.
 However, after acts of piracy by the MacNeils, King James VI transferred ownership of the southern archipelago to the Bishop of the Isles, (Note: The Bishopric originated with the Kingdom of the Isles.) hence the islands became known as the Bishop's Isles.
 Murray writes that they belonged "to the Bishop of the Isles de jure although to MacNeil de facto".

 Many of the islands are extremely small; only the largest, Vatersay – which is now linked by the Vatersay Causeway to Barra – remains inhabited.
 Berneray (also known as Barra Head), Pabbay, Sandray and Mingulay have been inhabited in the past.
 The four smallest named islands are Flodday, Lingay, Muldoanich and Uineasan.
 (Note: Uineasan is too small to merit its own article, but it is a tiny tidal island connected to the NE extremity of Vatersay.)

-The Barra Isles are featured in several Viking sagas.
+The Bishop's Isles are featured in several Viking sagas.

 In addition to the larger islands there are various smaller islets, stacks and skerries.
 Biruaslum is a stack to the west of Vatersay.
 It reaches 72 m in height and there is a ruined prehistoric fort on the southern side.
 Francis G. Thompson describes it as "high and virtually inaccessible"; James Fisher mentions a "fulmar flying up and down its tiny cliff."